TENNESSEE AMBULANCE SERVICE ASSOCIATION

 Section II-Terms of Directors:

 - Regional Director: The terms of the Regional Directors shall be three years and they shall be elected for staggered terms as hereinafter provided.
+The regional directors shall be from a TASA member service in good standing.
 Each of the Directors, other than the officers, shall represent one of the three Grand Divisions of the State of Tennessee.
 A vacancy in the office of Director shall be filled by the Board of Directors for the unexpired term.

 - Association Directors: Each of the State Chartered Directors Associations may submit a nominee for approval at the annual meeting.
-The nominee must be from a TASA member Service.
+The nominee must be from a TASA member Service in good standing.
 Confirmation of the nominee must be confirmed by the board and will serve a term of one (1) year.
 The Board of Directors will fill a vacancy in the office from a recommended nominee of the respective Directors Association.

 Section III-Duties of the Board:Â During the interim between the annual meetings, the government of the Association shall be in the Board of Directors.
 Said Board of Directors shall cause the By-laws of this Association to be faithfully executed and administered, shall have and exercise all executive authority whatsoever through itself or properly delegated committee or person over the activities of the Association and the members thereof, and in like manner have full management and control of matters relating to dispute, discipline, rules, property, interpretation of laws and all other activities of the Association at any annual or special meeting of this Association.